 Triple Heater Meridian 5 (TH5) is located 2 tsun above the wrist between the Ulna and Radius.
 Translated, it is on the top of your forearm 2 thumb widths, or three fingers, above your wrist crease.
 This point is the External Wind Heat Point and is used for lateral (on the side) headaches.

 Large Intestine or more commonly called the Colon Meridian 4 (LI4) is located on the hand.
 It is the web between the thumb and the index finger, ½ way between on the index finger side.
+Closer to the bone not the middle of the web.
 The Colon Meridian is Yang – Metal.
 It opens up the four gates and is a major tonification point.

 It is used for many things like constipation and diarrhea, abdominal pain, but is most widely known for headaches.
 Like I said, there are just so many other benefits with using acupuncture for migraines.